alexduta-tech/selenium-python-framework/README.md

 ## Running the Tests

 ### Docker execution
-You can run the tests by executing commands inside the running container.
+- You can run the tests by executing commands inside the running container.
+- From selenium-python-framework foler execute the following commands:

 -   **Run all tests:**
     ```bash